shrinerb/shrine/README.md

 end
 ```

+Note that if you're extracting custom metadata from Ruby, you should always
+rewind the file afterwards.

 ## Locations

 By default files will all be put in the same folder.
 If you want that each